How to Apply to Kindergarten

 Navigating this process can be complicated, so parents should start planning for their child’s kindergarten experience a full year before their child turns five!

 If you wish to send your child to a school other than your neighborhood school, you may complete a registration application and submit it to the School District of Philadelphia.
-The deadline for such applications for the 2018-19 school year is November 13, 2017.
+The deadline for such applications for the 2019-20 school year closed on November 2, 2018.

 Attending a public charter school is free.
 To apply, parents must submit an application by the school’s deadline.
 Many applications and deadlines can be found online by clicking on a school’s profile page.
-Alternatively, over 80 charter schools will be accepting the Philadelphia Charter School Standard Application this year.
-Click here to learn more about it, see a full list of participating schools, and download your copy today.
-Many of those charter schools have also agreed upon one of the two standard deadlines: January 31, 2018 or March 1, 2018.
-Click here to browse the deadlines of participating schools.
+Alternatively, over 70 charter schools will be accepting applications through Apply Philly Charter (applyphillycharter.org).
+The deadline to apply to most charter schools is Monday, January 28, 2019.
+Click here to see a full list of participating schools.

 Schools that receive more applications than they have space for will hold lotteries to determine which students will be accepted into the program for the upcoming year.
 Though some schools have preference for students living in their neighborhood or with siblings already attending the schools, charter schools cannot consider things like preschool records or a family’s income.
 Most lotteries occur in the spring and many are open for you to attend.